ElDav1d/ElDav1d/README.md

 # Hi there 👋, my name is David
 ### I'm a Product Oriented Frontend Engineer

-Besides software craftsmanship, I also love making and listening music.
+🧱 ⚒️ 🖌 Besides software craftsmanship, I also love making and listening music.

-I consider myself a life-long learner.
+📖 I consider myself a life-long learner.

-Now I’m a React.js developer with the core fundamentals of JavaScript, providing resilient features with REST API on top.
-Yet I prefer discuss about programming good products, instead of what language or framework is the best.
+⚛️ Now I’m a React.js developer with the core fundamentals of JavaScript, providing resilient features with REST API on top.

+😄 Yet I prefer discuss about programming good products, instead of what language or framework is the best

 ## Skills
 * React.js